 Berne’s model is a three part ego-state model.
 An ego state is

-Ego states are irrespective of age and are capitalised to differentiate from the normal use of the words parent, adult and child.
+Ego states are irrespective of age and are capitalized to differentiate from the normal use of the words parent, adult and child.

 The Parent and Child ego states are echoes of the past.
 The Adult ego state is a response to the here and now when a person is grown up and using grown up responses.

 Ego states are ‘things’ not names.
-They are a set and related; thoughts, feelings and behaviours.
+They are a set and related; thoughts, feelings and behaviors.